ViliIlieva/Java-Advanced/README.md

 # Java-Advanced
-My homework,exercise and exams from fundamentals course in SoftUni
+My homework,exercise and exams from Advanced course in SoftUni